shadow-hq/shadow-cli/README.md

 - `--root <path>`: The path to the directory in which to save the shadow contract [default: .]
   - *If you wish to save the contract to a contract group, you must either be in the contract group's directory or specify the contract group's directory with the `--root` flag.*
 - `--force`: Overwrite the shadow contract if it already exists
+- `--blockscout-url`: If your chain uses Blockscout, you can specify the URL here.
+You do not need an Etherscan API key if you use this flag.
+For example, `--blockscout-url https://explorer.lyra.finance`
 </details>

 ### Clone an Existing Contract Group